psas/lv3.0-airframe/README.md

 Person		|	Role
 ----------------|-----------
-Joe Shields	|	everything?
+Joe Shields	|	generalissimo
-Leslie Elwood	|	everything?
+Leslie Elwood	|	nose; materials
 Alex Farias	|	manufacturing
-Ian Zabel	|	Fins
+Ian Zabel	|	fin design and FEA
-Calvin Young	|	Oven
+Calvin Young	|	Oven controller
-David Edwards	|
+David Edwards	|	layup strategies; manufacturing
-Alex Kollen	|
+Alex Kollen	|	???
-Jorden Rolland	|
+Jorden Rolland	|	???
-Katia 		|
+Katia 		|	machining
 Marie House	|	thermal sensing

 If you aren't allowed to push, send Andrew your Github username and ask him to give you access.
 (This is different from getting added to the PSAS "organization".)